InnoQueue/backend/README.md

 - We use **flyway** to track database changes.
 - Migration files are placed in [migration](src/main/resources/db/migration) folder.

-## Deployment
+## 🚀 Deployment

-- The backend is hosted on [Heroku](https://innoqueue.herokuapp.com)
+- The backend is hosted for production on Heroku [here](https://innoqueue.herokuapp.com)
-- Also, we host the [innoqueue-dev](https://innoqueue-dev.herokuapp.com)
+- Also, we host for dev purposes [here](https://innoqueue-dev.herokuapp.com).
-  server which we use to test new features with the test database.
+  We use it to test new features with the test database.
-- Deployment is possible if the Build workflow was successful.
+- Deployment is possible only when the Build workflow is successful.
+- If build fails or succeeds, our team receives information in our Telegram chat through our bot.
-- `innoqueue-dev` is automatically deployed when pushed on `main` branch.
+- `innoqueue-dev` is automatically deployed when pushed on the `main` branch.
-- `innoqueue-dev` can be also manually deployed from any branch.
+- `innoqueue-dev` can also be manually deployed from any branch.
-  Run `Deploy DEV` workflow.
+  Run the `Deploy DEV` workflow.
-- `innoqueue` is deployd manually from main branch.
+- `innoqueue` is deployed manually from main branch.

-> Features on which we are working can be found in [issues](https://github.com/InnoQueue/Backend/issues)
+## 📚 Contribution

+If you have any ideas on how to imporove the quality of our product or of the quality ensurance for our project, we welcome your enthusiasm and here's how you can contribute!

+In short:

+- Fork this repo
+- Create a new issue in our repo, where you describe what contribution you want to make thoroughly
+- Assign the correct labels to the issue [*]
+- Create a new branch using appropriate naming conventions [**]
+- Make the necessary changes
+- Push the changes to your repo
+- Make a pull request from your repo on your branch to our repo's main branch
+- Don't forget to add a comprehensive description so we understand better what you did
+- We're going to review your changes and decide on whether to accept your code [***]

+[*] Issue labels:

+- `routine` is for routine tasks like quality ensurance. the code under this tag should not add any new functionality application-wise. for example: `rework database schemas`
+- `feature` is for tasks that add new functionality, features, etc. for example: `add pagination`
+- `bug` is for bugfixes.

+> Note: we do not accept any other labels for contribution issues

+[**] Naming conventions:

+- If it's a feature you're adding, name your branch `feature/task-title`
+- If it's a routine task, name your branch `routine/task-title`
+- If it's a bug fix, name your branch `fix/task-title`

+[***] Code review may take up to 2 working days

-## 📊 Other repositories
+## 📊 Related repositories

 - README about this project [in this repository](https://github.com/InnoQueue/README)
 - The Mobile application is [in this repository](https://github.com/InnoQueue/Mobile)